dw943893/baseball_predictor/README.md

 ## Modeling/Prediction
+(using seasons after 1945)

-I used a logistc regression model to classify whether the home team will win or lose (target variable) based on 14 predictor variables, 7 for the home team and 7 for the visiting team.
+I ran a logistic regression model on the Retrosheet game logs after 1945 to classify whether the home team will win or lose (target variable) based on 14 predictor variables, 7 for the home team and 7 for the visiting team.
 These variables, which apply to both teams, are number of:

 - hits
 - walks